Phantom611/Heart-disease-prediction/README.md

 - **Random Forest** achieved the highest accuracy.
 - Feature importance and confusion matrix visualizations are included.

-## 🚀 How to Run

-1. Clone the repo or download files
-2. Install dependencies:
-   `pip install pandas numpy matplotlib seaborn scikit-learn`
 3. Run the notebook:
    `Heart_Disease_Prediction.ipynb`